 Some best practices are:

-- Deposit the data in support of your publication in a leading domain repository that curates such data.
+- Deposit the data in support of your publication in a leading domain repository that handles such data.
 A directory of leading data repositories in the Earth and space sciences is here.

 - Cite data or code sets used in your study as part of the reference list.
 Citations should follow the Joint Declaration of Data Citation Principles.

-- Develop and deposit software in github and cite that or include simple scripts in a supplement.
+- Develop and deposit software in GitHub and cite that or include simple scripts in a supplement.
+Code in Github can be archived separately and assigned a DOI through Zenodo for submission.

 Q: What does AGU’s policy require of authors?